Organic Acidaemias

 Definition

-Glutaric Acidaemia (GA) is an autosomal recessive hereditary disorder caused by a deficiency of the enzyme glutaryl-CoA dehydrogenase.
+Glutaric Acidaemia (GA) is an autosomal recessive hereditary disorder.
+It is caused by a deficiency of the enzyme glutaryl-CoA dehydrogenase.
 People with this disorder have inadequate levels of an enzyme that helps break down the amino acids lysine, hydroxylysine, and tryptophan, which are building blocks of protein.
 Accumulation of 5- carbon dicarboxylic acids may impair synthesis of gamma-aminobutyric acid (GABA), which functions as a neurotransmitter in the brain, inhibiting nerve excitation.
-The severity of glutaric acidemia type I varies widely; some individuals are only mildly affected, while others have severe problems.
+The severity of glutaric acidemia type I varies widely.
+Some individuals are only mildly affected; while others experience severe problems.

 Diagnosis

-The condition is diagnosed during newborn screening via the heel prick test taken 48-72 hours after birth.
+Diagnosis happens during newborn screening via the heel prick test.
+This happens around 48-72 hours after birth.

 Prevalence